CSC15 Assignment 1: Using Fedora Linux

 3. Take a glimpse at the joys and pains of programming by modifying some simple program lines.

-Like most operating systems, Linux has graphical interface and many aspects of it are self-explanatory.
-But there are several differences between Linux and Windows and Macintosh computers that you need to understand.
+Like most operating systems, Linux has a graphical interface and many aspects of it are self-explanatory.
+But to study computer science in depth you must become fluent with a very different way of communicating with the operating system.
+In fact, most server-class machines don't even have graphical interfaces.
+There are several differences between Linux and PCs and Macs that you need to understand.

 1. Once you've logged in, explore the desktop environment.
 Try to bring up the Firefox web browser.
 Go to and bookmark the class homepage: www.cs.hofstra.edu/~cscccl/csc15p